 - Business Name Certificate (certificate of ownership/proprietor for the business name); and

-- Payment must be included with your application, the schedule of fee’s can be found here.
+- Payment must be included with your application.

 Premises with an Existing Licensed Premises Gaming Licence